 TasteAtlas says that there are just two butchers in the Kerry village that produce the pudding in the traditional way by using fresh pig's blood.

-Sneem Black Pudding is made with beef suet, onions, oat flakes, spices in addition to the fresh blood.
-It also baked rather than boiled, as is common with Irish black pudding.
+Sneem Black Pudding is made with beef suet, onions, oat flakes, spices in addition to fresh blood.
+It is also baked rather than boiled, as is common with Irish black pudding.

 5: Corned Beef Boxty